Coherent-Partners/spark-ts-sdk/docs/folders.md

 ### Arguments

-You must provide the folder id as `string`.
+You must provide the folder ID as `string`.

 ```ts
 await spark.folders.delete('uuid');